hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 - Physical network ports on each server
   - One IPMI port
-  - One physical ethernet port (for example, eth0) or two physical ethernet ports in a bond (for example, bond0) for the hypervisor/OS
+  - One physical ethernet port (for example, eth0) for the hypervisor/OS

 - Network fabric
 	- Two physical links, one for IPMI and one for the hypervisor/OS
 	- Network switches capable of basic VLAN, L2 and L3 functions; no dependency on, for example, VxLAN-capable or OpenFlow-enabled switch
 	- The physical hypervisor/OS network is shared by a number of logical networks, and each logical network has its own VLAN and IP subnet

 For detailed information, see the [Preparing the network](/helion/openstack/ga/install/prereqs/#network) section of the *Prerequisites*.